 - Distributing the decedent’s estate according to their Will or, when there is no valid Will, in accordance with intestate succession laws

 Why Hire a Centennial Probate Attorney?

 In every state, heirs are free to navigate and handle probate without the representation of a probate attorney.
 In most cases, especially those involving significant assets, there are sound reasons for retaining a knowledgeable probate attorney.

 The laws that apply to probate are complex and may involve other jurisdictions.
 State and federal tax laws may apply and it is important to get it right.
-In addition to tax laws, there are notification requirements, statutes related to debts and creditors, real property laws, code sections governing the selection of executors and personal representatives, and laws governing the validity of wills.
+In addition to tax laws, there are many other factors to consider, including:

 An executor or personal representative can be held personally liable if they mishandle probate duties and procedure.
 Simply failing to notify an interested person such as a distant relative or creditor, or failing to meet a deadline can cause significant issues and delay the process.
 Numerous complications can arise during the probate process such as disputes among the heirs, disputes concerning the Will, those that were disinherited, former spouses, and even stepchildren.

 You, your family, and friends need time to mourn and remember the deceased without a dark cloud of doubt concerning the legal process looming over your heads.
-Call on the knowledge and experience of our qualified probate attorneys.
+Call on the knowledge and experience of our qualified probate attorneys at (720) 613-2633.
+You can also contact us online.
 We will help you get through this difficult time.